theolivenbaum/resin/README.md

 For indexing we need something that can analyze text, an Analyzer.
 Also, something that can write index files and store documents, an IndexWriter, FieldFile and a DocumentFile.

 For querying we will need to be able to parse multi-criteria queries such as "title:Rambo title:Blood", in other words a QueryParser.
 The important questions for the parser to answer are what fields do we need to scan and what's the tokens that should match.
-Unlike Lucene, the convention I will be following is to interpret the space between two criterias such as the space character between "Rambo title:" in the query "title:Rambo title:First Blood" meaning "AND" instead of "OR".
+Unlike Lucene, the convention I will be following is to interpret the space between two criterias such as the space character between "Rambo title:" in the query "title:Rambo title:Blood" meaning "AND" instead of "OR".
 In other words the query "title:Rambo title:Blood" will be parsed into "please find documents containing rambo AND blood in their title".

 An IndexReader and a FieldReader will make it possible for a Scanner to get a list of document IDs containing the tokens at hand.
 A DocumentReader will assist in fetching the documents, in the state they were in at indexing time, from disk.